 [Section 20 inserted by No. 17 of 1993 s.
 9.]

-21. Notice of general valuation to be published in Gazette and newspapers
+21. Public notice of general valuation

 (1) The Valuer-General shall, not later than 42 days after a general valuation comes into force, cause notice of the making of the general valuation to be published in the Government Gazette and in one issue of each of 2 newspapers having general circulation within the valuation district.